 There will be opposition.
 Many governments are continuing to subsidize fossil fuel extraction and production (to the tune of an estimated $5 trillion per year) but the tide is turning.
 Trillions of dollars in capital are now moving out of fossil fuels and into renewables, and a growing momentum of countries, subnational governments, and cities are now committing to 100% renewable energy.
 The writing is on the wall, but it will take a massive public movement to overcome the inertia of an entrenched 19th century energy system based on the extraction and combustion of fossil fuels.

-The One Earth initiative had its roots in a 2014 grant to the Solutions Project, which underwrote a major scientific research project at Stanford University led by Mark Jacobson at the School of Earth, Energy and Environmental Sciences.
+One Earth had its roots in a 2014 grant to the Solutions Project, which underwrote a major scientific research project at Stanford University led by Mark Jacobson at the School of Earth, Energy and Environmental Sciences.
 In 2013 Jacobson made an important discovery while modeling California’s renewable energy potential -- that the State could in fact meet more than 99% of its project energy demand by balancing complementary wind, solar, hydro, and geothermal energy resources available regionally.
 The findings were published in 2014 as “A roadmap for repowering California for all purposes with wind, water, and sunlight.”

 One of the most significant findings of the paper was that the net efficiency gained by converting from combustion of fossil fuels to direct generation greatly reduces projected energy demand, by as much as 40% across all uses (power, heating, transportation).
 This model was repeated for New York and Oregon and then for all 50 U.S. States.
 In 2015, roadmaps were created for 139 countries (covering over 99% of global CO2 emissions) showing that the entire world could run purely on renewable energy through a regional-based approach to electrification powered by renewable energy resources and enhanced energy efficiency measures.